-We were set down in a small cargo bay area that was filled with bins.
-A female voice spoke to use through the intercom.
+We were set down in a small cargo bay area that was filled with bins where a female voice spoke to use through the intercom.

-“Welcome aboard the Constance, feel free to make yourselves at home.
+“Welcome aboard the Constance.
 There is a spare room through the door to your left, you can’t miss it.”
 Click.
 The voice spoke to us in a classical Mechanite tone.

-I saw Rei sigh next to me.
+I heard Rei sigh next to me.
 “They have a Mechanite?” she asked somberly.

 That’s right… Balt followed me to Origin to save his crewmate from a similar fate.